simple-frontend-dev/frontend-applications-split/examples/monorepository/different-domain-per-application-module-federation/README.md

 cd ./apps/remote-web-vitals-reporter && pnpm run dev
 ```

 You can access both honmepage and blog applications under different domains (represented by different ports in this example).
-If you open the console and reload the page, you will see the web vitals reporting common from the remote module.
+If you open the console and reload the page, you will see the web vitals reporting common from the remote web-vitals-reporter module.